arunpraba/reactjs.org/src/content/reference/react/useSyncExternalStore.md

 <Intro>

-`useSyncExternalStore` is a React Hook that lets you subscribe to an external store.
+`useSyncExternalStore` is a React Hook that enables you subscribe to an external store.

 ```js
 const snapshot = useSyncExternalStore(subscribe, getSnapshot, getServerSnapshot?)